5 Home Page Features Every Service-Based Business Needs

 1. No Clear Call-to-Action (CTA)

-Your homepage should guide visitors on what to do next—whether that’s browsing your portfolio, shopping your products, or joining your email list.
-If there’s no clear direction, people will leave without taking action!
+Your homepage should guide visitors on what to do next, whether that's booking a call, browsing your services, or joining your email list.
+If there's no clear direction, people will leave without taking action.

 2. Too Much (or Too Little) Information